 An endoscope consists of two basic parts: A tubular probe fitted with a tiny camera and bright light, which is inserted through a small incision; and a viewing screen, which magnifies the transmitted images of the body’s internal structures.
 During surgery, the surgeon watches the screen while moving the tube of the endoscope through the surgical area.

-It's important to understand that the endoscope functions as a viewing device only.
-To perform the surgery, a separate surgical instrument--such as a scalpel, scissors, or forceps--must be inserted through a different point of entry and manipulated within the tissue.
+It’s important to understand that the endoscope functions as a viewing device only.
+To perform the surgery, a separate surgical instrument such as a scalpel, scissors, or forceps must be inserted through a different point of entry to perform the surgical procedure.

 All surgery carries risks and every incision leaves a scar.
 However, with endoscopic surgery, your scars are likely to be hidden, much smaller and some of the after effects of surgery may be minimized.

 In a typical endoscopic procedure, only a few small incisions, each less than one inch long, are needed to insert the endoscope probe and other instruments.
 For some procedures, such as breast augmentation, only two incisions may be necessary.
 For others, such as a forehead lift, three or more short incisions may be needed.
 The tiny “eye” of the endoscope’s camera allows a surgeon to view the surgical site almost clearly as if the skin were opened from a long incision.

 Because the incisions are shorter with endoscopy, the risk of sensory loss from nerve damage is decreased.
 Also, bleeding, bruising and swelling may be significantly reduced.
 With the endoscopic approach, you may recover more quickly and return to work earlier than if you had undergone open surgery.